Regina Hall: Career

-In 2025 Hall was featured prominently in the Paul Thomas Anderson epic action thriller film "One Battle After Another" as the character Deandra.
+In 2025, Hall appeared in the Paul Thomas Anderson epic action thriller film One Battle After Another as the character Deandra.

 Personal life

 Around 2004, Hall's mother was diagnosed with scleroderma, a rare autoimmune disease.

 "When my mom was diagnosed, I didn't know much about the condition.
 But Dana Delany, who is an actress and now a friend of mine, put me in touch with Bob Saget.
 Bob had made a television movie about scleroderma years ago because his sister had died from it.
 At the time, they did not know what scleroderma was.
 Bob had a group called the Scleroderma Research Foundation, so I donated to that and my mother even went to the doctor Bob had suggested, who happened to be over at Johns Hopkins."

 Hall announced in November 2010 that she would be writing for Ability.

 In 2010, when she was 40, Hall unsuccessfully tried to become a Catholic nun after a bad break-up, having previously wanted to become one at the age of 14.
-In the latter case, she was refused for being too old, as the cut-off age is 39.
+In the former case, she was refused for being too old, as the cut-off age was 39 for that order.

 In 2014, she signed as an ambassador for Elizabeth Taylor's White Diamonds.